Automated Adaptation Strategies for Stream Learning

 \section{Abstract}

 Automation of machine learning model development is increasingly becoming an established research area.
 While automated model selection and automated data pre-processing have been studied in depth, there is, however, a gap concerning automated model adaptation strategies when multiple strategies are available.
-Manually developing an adaptation strategy, including estimation of relevant parameters can be time consuming and costly.
-In this paper we address this issue by proposing generic adaptation strategies based on approaches from earlier works.
-Experimental results after using the proposed strategies with three adaptive algorithms on 36 datasets confirm their viability.
-These strategies often achieve better or comparable performance with custom adaptation strategies and naive methods such as repeatedly using only one adaptive mechanism. \keywords{Adaptive machine learning \and Streaming data \and Non-stationary data \and Concept drift \and Automated machine learning}
+Manually developing an adaptation strategy can be time consuming and costly.
+In this paper we address this issue by proposing the use of flexible adaptive mechanism deployment for automated development of adaptation strategies.
+Experimental results after using the proposed strategies with five adaptive algorithms on 36 datasets confirm their viability.
+These strategies achieve better or comparable performance to the custom adaptation strategies and the repeated deployment of any single adaptive mechanism. \keywords{Adaptive machine learning \and Streaming data \and Non-stationary data \and Concept drift \and Automated machine learning}